MODULE 2

 Tun-tu-ru-run, tu-ru-run, tuntero

-Pronouncing the Vowels: a, e, i, o, u — A Trabalenguas
+Pronouncing the vowels a, e, i, o, u through a Louisiana Spanish trabalenguas — listen, sing along, and record yourself.

 In this module, you'll listen to a traditional Louisiana décima about Titico, sing along with both songs to practice Spanish vowel sounds, drill the Isleño vocabulary before the second song, and record yourself singing to submit to your instructor.